The dictionary defines the word fluke as a “lucky accident.” If you’re a bass angler and use a fluke, you’ll get lucky, but it won’t be by accident.

-While there are multiple ways of rigging and fishing flukes, Dobson relies on a simple, un-weighted Texas-rig for the majority of his fluke fishing and uses a 5.25-inch salt-impregnated Zoom Super Fluke (zoombait.com/super-fluke) nearly 100% of the time.
-Zoom claims “The deep belly of the Super Fluke causes it to dart, glide and knuckleball through the water, while its universal baitfish size allows it to tempt both limit-sized bass and the biggest fish on your lake.
-Rigged weightless, it skitters across the surface like an injured shad, but a belly-weighted hook or some insert weights allow you to employ it as deep as necessary.”
+While there are multiple ways of rigging and fishing flukes, Dobson relies on a simple, un-weighted Texas rig for most of his fluke fishing and uses a 5.25-inch salt-impregnated Zoom Super Fluke (zoombait.com/super-fluke) nearly 100% of the time.
+Zoom claims, " The Super Fluke's deep belly causes it to dart, glide, and knuckleball through the water, while its universal baitfish size allows it to tempt both limit-sized bass and the biggest fish on your lake.
+It is rigged weightless, it skitters across the surface like an injured shad, but a belly-weighted hook or some insert weights allows you to employ it as deep as necessary.”

-Dobson’s favorite rod for fishing flukes is a 7-foot 3-inch medium/heavy Dobyns Rods (http://dobynsrods.com/rod/734c-sh/) Champion Series DC 734.
+Dobson’s favorite rod for fishing flukes is a 7-foot 3-inch medium/heavy Dobyns Rods Champion Series DC 734.
 The added length and backbone comes in handy for sticking belligerent brozebacks.
-He matches that to a low-profile Shimano (http://fish.shimano.com) Curado CU201IHG bait-casting reel.
+He matches that to a low-profile Shimano Curado CU201IHG bait-casting reel.
 “Any bait-casting reel with a 7:1 or faster gear ratio will work,” he said.
 Dobson fills the reel with 14-pound Sunline fluorocarbon.

 Another fluke-style lure that Dobson relies on is Strike King’s 5-inch KVD Perfect Plastic Caffeine Shad.
-“The Caffeine Shad is good when you’re looking for a bigger profile.
-It’s also a good bait to nose-hook when you’re fishing for schooling bass.”
+“The Caffeine Shad is good when looking for a bigger profile.
+It’s also a good bait to nose-hook when fishing for schooling bass.”

-Anyway you cut it catching bass on a fluke can’t be considered a lucky accident.
+Any way you cut it, catching bass on a fluke can’t be considered a lucky accident.